eth8505/zf3-monolog/README.md

 return [
     'monolog' => [
         'formatters' => [
+            factories' => [
                 MyCustomFormatter::class => MyCustomFormatterFactory::class
+            ]
         ],
         'handlers' => [
+            'factories' => [
                 MyCustomHandler::class => MyCustomHandlerFactory::class
+            ]
         ],
         'processors' => [
+            'factories' => [
                 MyCustomProcessor::class => MyCustomProcessorFactory::class
             ]
         ]
+    ]
 ];
 ~~~
-:warning: Note that only formatters using custom factories need to be ecplicitly registered.
+:warning: Note that only formatters using custom factories need to be explicitly registered.
 Any other handler
 configured will be automatically created using the internal, reflection-based factories.

 ## Thanks